EJDiamond/Music-Trivia/README.md

 -__Quiz section__

-The quiz section clearly displays the question counter in the top right of the page and the yser score in the top right, the counter incrementing as the quiz progresses and the score increasing by one for each correct answer.
-If the correct answer is selected the answer box out turns green and if incorrect it will turn red.
-The exit quiz bottom is in the bottom right and will return the user to homepage without saving progress.
+The quiz section clearly displays the question counter out of twenty in the top right of the page and the user score in the top right, the counter incrementing as the quiz progresses and the score increasing by one for each correct answer.
+If the correct answer is selected the answer box border turns green and if incorrect it will turn red.
+The exit quiz buttom is in the bottom right and will return the user to homepage without saving progress.

 ![Quiz](/assets/images/correct-incorrect.png)

 -__End of quiz__

 As the user comes to the end of the quiz, they are presented with a form in which they can enter their name to save their score.
-They can also choose to play again, taking them back to question one or exit without saving and return to the homepage.
+They can also choose to play again, taking them back to question one, or exit without saving and return to the homepage.

 ![End of quiz](/assets/images/end-of-quiz.png)